 After childhood in the 1970s and 80s, and college graduation in the 1990s (Rutgers University), I split time between New York City, New Jersey and Miami-Ft.
-Lauderdale in pursuit of the self-made working identity, true autonomy and other rites of passage most of us desire in early adulthood.
-Days were spent working for companies that allowed me to build up a knowledge base in writing and editing, editorial and layout design, desktop publishing, web and graphic design, charting and information design.
-Working full time while in hot pursuit of life’s next-phases and level-ups, I took on freelance journalism gigs in the modern art, music, and skateboarding scenes to build cred on the side.
-Nights and weekends were focused on testing undiscovered pathways in rhythm and percussion (acoustic + computerized); composition, production and songwriting; and experimental electronics.
+Lauderdale in pursuit of the self-made working identity, autonomy and other rites of passage we desire in early adulthood.
+Days were spent at companies that allowed me to build up a knowledge base in writing and editing, editorial and layout design, desktop publishing, web and graphic design, charting and information design.
+Working full time while in constant pursuit of level-ups and next-phases, I took on freelance journalism gigs in the modern art, music, and skateboarding scenes to build cred on the side.
+Nights and weekends were focused on testing undiscovered pathways in rhythm and percussion (acoustic + computerized); composition, production and songwriting; and electronic sounds.
 Agenda: Play well with others while knowing how and when to disappear into constructive absorption.
 Don’t nap.

 Music provides tenuous and unreliable scaffolding for life’s basic needs, and cannot be trusted.
 Staying realistic, I kept up the writing and editing jobs while interning at a small desktop publishing company.
 This is where I went under the wing with a wise and enthusiastic mentor in the ways of print/web content creation for targeted audiences (see WORK section for more).
-As the band’s trajectory peaked and began to arc downward into commercial failure, I switched that spare energy back over to the media industry and the creative side of the financial services sector.
+As the band’s trajectory peaked and began to arc downward into commercial failure, I switched some of the residual energy back over to the media industry and the creative side of the financial services sector.

 During the autumn of 1996, I switched industries and moved to San Francisco to help form the west coast content creation and communications arm of a multi-disciplined, Palm Beach-based internet startup.
 The degree of entrepreneurial risk was exhilarating.
 My involvement lasted four years as we traced the infamous dot-com bubble toward its inevitable fizzle in 2000.
 Situated in downtown SF near Kearney and Market Streets, it was initially a site construction/hosting node for the west coast, signifying its finest hour when pushing the envelope of web design and database development. using ingenuity that helped define that quaint and seemingly-ancient epoch.
 In addition to creating web portals and publications, we serviced a range of businesses, including private enterprises as well as municipal and institutional firms.
 We also supported new and pre-existing content for an interesting array of clientele such as subscriber-based entertainment and video database sites, corporations (e.g., AMC Movie Theaters, Publix Super Markets, etc.), and info-sharing hubs for school districts and utility grid operators.